no1453/atari2600-ipfs-plus/README.md

 You should be able to access a working copy from the IPFS address /ipfs/QmTq6S8gWFDDAYAXX7ZwxCHXjUnJBtStk9AsdQACVzJ6EW.
 (Must install IPFS: https://ipfs.io)

+You may also try accessing it through the ipfs.io portal at https://ipfs.io/ipfs/QmTq6S8gWFDDAYAXX7ZwxCHXjUnJBtStk9AsdQACVzJ6EW/.

 Good tutorial on creating an IPFS website: https://medium.com/coinmonks/how-to-add-site-to-ipfs-and-ipns-f121b4cfc8ee